VergerLab/2D-HypocotylFEM/README.md

 FEM analysis of stress and strain distribution in 2D models of the hypocotyl epidermis under varied Young's modulus conditions:

 - 2D mesh representing the surface of a hypocotyl epidermis with staggered cell files, segmented into two subdomains: the cell and the interface between cells.
-- 2D mesh of the hypocotyl longitudinal section with two subdomains: the cell wall and the adhesive layer at the interface.
+- 2D mesh of a hypocotyl longitudinal section with two subdomains: the cell wall and the adhesive layer at the interface.
-- 2D mesh of the hypocotyl longitudinal section with four subdomains: the Supracellular Outer Epidermal Wall (SOEW), the Outer Epidermal Edge Filling (OEEF), the Inner Walls, and the Middle Lamella (ML)
+- 2D mesh of a hypocotyl longitudinal section with four subdomains: the Supracellular Outer Epidermal Wall (SOEW), the Outer Epidermal Edge Filling (OEEF), the Inner Walls, and the Middle Lamella (ML)

 All python scripts can be run through a Jupyter Notebook.
 The analysis of the results is done with a Rscript (OECW_analysis.R) and all ".xdmf" can be visualise with [paraview](https://www.paraview.org/)